Heckler & Koch AG-C/EGLM

-The AG-C/EGLM is a single shot 40 mm grenade launcher that attaches to assault rifles of various types.
+The AG-C/EGLM is a single-shot 40 mm underbarrel grenade launcher that attaches to assault rifles of various types.
 It is manufactured by Heckler and Koch and is derived from the AG36.
 EGLM stands for "Enhanced Grenade Launching Module".
 A stand-alone variant exists.
 The device attaches under the barrel.
 A separate sighting system is added to rifles fitted with the AG-C/EGLM, as the rifle's standard sights are not matched to the launcher.
 The AG-C/EGLM can fire high-explosive, smoke, illuminating, buckshot direct fire, CS gas, and training grenades.